 One 660-gallon oak cask, purchased from a winery in the Barolo region of Italy, rests at the entrance to the Pintxo Bar.
 It is a beautiful centerpiece for the restaurant as well as a functioning fermentation vessel for making Basque-inspired Sidra.

-Opening in 2017 with a 290-gallon oak cask stacked on top of two 660-gallon oak casks identical to the one in Truxton Circle, as well as two 1,000-gallon stainless fermenters and a couple dozen traditional barrels, this facility will greatly expand ANXO’s blending options.
+One 290-gallon oak cask stacked on top of two 660-gallon oak casks identical to the one in Truxton Circle, as well as two 1,000-gallon stainless fermenters and a couple dozen traditional barrels, this facility greatly expands ANXO’s blending options.
 Also, a packaging tank means more cider for your home!